For the best web experience, please use IE11+, Chrome, Firefox, or Safari

 Credential stuffing vs. password spraying

 Credential stuffing and password spraying both exploit weak password practices and password fatigue, but they differ in their approach.
-Let’s explore these differences
+Let’s explore these differences:

 In credential stuffing, cybercriminals use automated tools to inject compromised credentials into online services.
 Password spraying, on the other hand, uses a limited set of commonly used passwords against a large list of user accounts.